infrastructure-as-code/docker-hello-world/README.md

 # ghcr.io/infrastructure-as-code/hello-world

 A [Prometheus](https://prometheus.io/)-instrumented Docker "Hello World" web server.
 This image began life as [infrastructureascode/hello-world](https://hub.docker.com/r/infrastructureascode/hello-world) on Docker Hub, but has since been migrated to the GitHub Container Registry.
+The image is now `ghcr.io/infrastructure-as-code/hello-world`.

 ## Features